 Or you can choose to study for the Postgraduate Certificate in Marine Conservation (PGCertMarCon), a shorter qualification for those who want to expand their expertise into a new area of interest.

-Postgraduate study at Victoria will help you build valuable relationships and networks with peers, university staff and future colleagues.
+Postgraduate study at Victoria University of Wellington will help you build valuable relationships and networks with peers, university staff and future colleagues.
 You'll have opportunities to attend events, workshops, social functions, and seminars.

 The Postgraduate Students' Association can give you information and provides a voice for you on campus.